 All submitted homework for this class must be typed.
 You can use a word processing editor if you like (Microsoft Word, Open Office, Notepad, Vim, Google Docs, etc.) but you might find it useful to take this opportunity to learn LaTeX.
 LaTeX is a markup language used widely in computer science and mathematics.
 The homework assignments are typed using LaTeX and you can use the source files as templates for typesetting your solutions.
-To generate state diagrams of machines, we recommend using Flap.js or JFLAP.
-Photographs of clearly hand-drawn diagrams may also be used.
+To generate state diagrams of machines, you can (1) use the LaTex tikzpicture environment (see templates in the class notes), or (2)) use the software tools Flap.js or JFLAP described in the class syllabus (and include a screenshot in your PDF), or (3) you can carefully and clearly hand-draw the diagram and take a picture and include it in your PDF.
 We recommend that you submit early drafts to Gradescope so that in case of any technical difficulties, at least some of your work is present.
 You may update your submission as many times as you'd like up to the deadline.